Skip to main content

 MEDIUM PREVALENCE

-Eggs are common in Hungarian desserts, pasta, and some main dishes.
+Eggs show up in Hungarian desserts, fresh pasta, and a number of main dishes.

 COMMONLY FOUND IN: